DataDog/datadog-lambda-go/README.md

 If your Lambda function powers a performance-critical task (e.g., a consumer-facing API).
 You can avoid the added latencies of metric-submitting API calls, by setting this value to true.
 Custom metrics will be submitted asynchronously through CloudWatch Logs and the Datadog log forwarder.

+### DD_ENHANCED_METRICS

+The Lambda layer will increment a Lambda integration metric called `aws.lambda.enhanced.invocations` with each invocation and `aws.lambda.enhanced.errors` if the invocation results in an error.
+These metrics are tagged with the function name, region, account, runtime, memorysize, and `cold_start:true|false`.
+This is enabled by default.

 ## Usage

 Datadog needs to be able to read headers from the incoming Lambda event.
 Wrap your Lambda handler function like so: